 Follow the guide, we circled the coral mountain, sometimes we stopped to be floating ourselves to take a look at cute reef fishes and closer contact with Cactus Corals (Pavona Corals).
 We saw coral polyps in a very close range.
 We did have to try to keep the water around as calm as possible to avoid the strong impact on the coral also.

 🔛 What’re special things we figured out at Phu Quoc Coral mountain?

 As the Coral mountain is just under 1 m away from the water’s surface, we saw a lot of light waves running across the Coral Mountain due to the light refraction when sunlight is bent by the water’s surface.
 The scene was quite interesting!
 And of course, we saw many yellow convict tang swimming in search of prey on the coral, the Coral Mountain is also the home to many sea worms which would sink into their shell if feeling threatens.

-At the highest point of Coral Mountain, around 3m from the seabed, the cabbage coral has been forming a rough terrain with a completely mountain-like outward appearance.
-Swiming at leisure just like an exercise in the early morning in mild, non-harsh sunlight as if you are swimming in a big swimming pool between the sea.
+At the highest point of Coral Mountain, around 3m from the seabed, the Cactus Coral (Pavona Coral) coral has been forming a rough terrain with a completely mountain-like outward appearance.
+Swimming at leisure just like an exercise in the early morning in mild, non-harsh sunlight as if you are swimming in a big swimming pool between the sea.
 After got back to the speedboat, we had time to relax and witness natural surroundings in a fresh space, absolutely quiet before headed for Half-moon Reef.